deferpanic/goweave/README.md

 ### Use Cases
   * error detection && correction
+    (ex: force logging of errors on these methods)

   * data validation
+    (ex: notate that this data was invalid but allow it to continue)

   * i18n
+    (ex: translate this to german if accessed in an improper way)

   * security
+    (ex: authenticate this user in each http request)

   * caching
+    (ex: cache these variables when exposed in a http request)

   * logging
+    (ex: log when this group of users accesses these methods)

   * monitoring
   * metrics
+    (ex: cnt the number of times this function is called)

   * tracing
+    (ex: print out the value of this variable in a pkg)

 ### Examples:

-The coffee folder has some examples you might wish to look at.
+The example folder has some examples you might wish to look at.
 Essentially we support aspect files w/in a project.
 If code exists in your project we should be able to provide aspect coverage for it.